philogb/jit/README.md

 JavaScript InfoVis Toolkit devKIT
 =======================================

+Users who wish to implement PhyloJIVE should see https://github.com/TRIN/jit/tree/phylojive-test/examples/PhyloJive.
+This information is for Developers.

 The JavaScript InfoVis Toolkit provides tools for creating Interactive Data Visualizations for the Web.

-This is the Dev project, users should download the project from http://thejit.org.

 Useful links
 ------